-People often ask me what cut of brisket works best for my recipes.
+People often ask me what cut of brisket works best for recipes like this braised beef brisket.
 I generally recommend first cut, untrimmed.
 The first cut is easiest to find in supermarkets; it is shaped flat and has a thinner layer of fat.
 Second cut works great too– it is shaped with a point, and has a lot more fat.
 You’ll generally get more meat servings out of a first cut than a second cut.

 Whichever cut you use, do NOT ask the butcher to trim the fat.
-Brisket needs fat for flavor and moisture during the cooking process; trim it before cooking, and you’ll end up with dry, unappetizing meat.
+Beef brisket needs fat for flavor and moisture during the cooking process; trim it before cooking, and you’ll end up with dry, unappetizing meat.
 You can trim the excess fat after cooking.
-I show you how below.
+Of course, I will show you how below.

 More people are turning to grass fed meat; it is naturally leaner and healthier, and often grass fed beef is hormone free.
-If you choose a grass fed brisket, you will likely need to cook it a bit longer.
+If you choose a grass fed beef brisket for this recipe, you will likely need to cook it a bit longer.
 The lean quality of the meat makes it tougher to break down, and really requires a low and slow approach.
 If you choose a grass fed brisket, definitely do not trim it, and keep an eye on liquid levels as it cooks to make sure it stays moist.

-Make a day ahead using the instructions below for easy slicing, and less preparation to worry about on the day you serve.
+Make this savory braised beef brisket a day ahead using the instructions below for easy slicing, and less preparation to worry about on the day you serve.
 You can make gravy from the pan drippings using a slurry of potato starch, then cover the meat with the rich herby brown sauce.
-This pairs really well with my Saffron Mashed Potatoes or Roasted Root Vegetables.
+This pairs really well with my Olive Oil Mashed Potatoes or Oven Roasted Root Vegetables.
 It’s all very easy to make!

 Food Photography and Styling by Kelly Jaggers